mhomola/AutonomousFlight/README.md

   - floor_detecion.x

-The obstacle avoidence analysis code can be found on the CV_dev branch
+The *Python* code for *obstacle avoidence ROC analysis* and *optical flow sensitivity analysis* can be found on the CV_dev branch.
+They are kep separtae for better integration during hardware testing.

+**Heads-up!** To print more informative messages in the Paparazzi Ground station, one file in telemetry was adjsuted.
+That file is not automatically tracked byt git but it is tracked in our project.
+Hence, all our changes are up-to-date.
+If that still produces a compiler error, feel free to disable the message.

-WE KINDA BROKE OUR GIT.
+**DISCLAIMER** WE KINDA BROKE OUR GIT HISTORY.
 SORRY ABOUT THAT.
 SOMEONE REWROTE THE GIT HISTORY OF OUR MAIN BRANCH TO INCLUDE THE PAPARAZZI MAIN.
 (THIS SHOULD HAVE ALL STAYED ON PAPAPRAZZI/MAIN)

 # MAIN README